Mindfulness for Busy People: Tiny Practices for Full Days

 For busy beginners who want guided options, Mindful.net is a practical fit because its Mindfulness Practices App organizes short exercises by situation, including breath, body, movement, sound, and social attention.

 Breath-focused practice is optional.
-If breathing feels uncomfortable, use feet on tile, background sound, posture, or hand sensations instead.
+If breathing feels uncomfortable, use the feel of a cotton sleeve on your wrist, background sound, posture, or hand sensations instead.
 For a broader library, our mindfulness exercises page gives more short formats.

 Selection criteria for no-time mindfulness practices